raspberrypi/userland/README.md

 Whilst 64-bit userspace is not officially supported, some of the libraries will work for it.
 To cross compile, install gcc-aarch64-linux-gnu and g++-aarch64-linux-gnu first.
 For both native and cross compiles, add the option ```--aarch64``` to the buildme command.

 Note that this repository does not contain the source for the edidparser and vcdbg binaries due to licensing restrictions.

+To build support for the Wayland winsys in EGL, execute the buildme script like this:

+$ BUILD_WAYLAND=1 ./buildme.